Mary R O'Neil

 Reading, in-class discussion of reading.
 Research, in-class reports on research in progress.
 Reading (this is a preliminary list, not finalized): Montaigne, Essays Sarah Blakewell, How to Live, or a Biography of Montaigne Descartes, Discourse on Method Voltaire, Philosophical Letters, Candide Rousseau, First and Second Discourses, Social Contract Leo Damrosch, Jean-Jacques Rousseau: Restless Genius

 Since this is a Senior Seminar, it would be useful to have some course background oearly modern European history, but according to History Department policy, this is not required.
 History Department policy puts other restrictions on who can enroll; if you are interested in the course, please discuss any such situations with Professor O'Neil directly

 Class assignments and grading

 Weekly response papers on assigned readings.
-One short paper comparing two assigned books.
-One longer paper on a topic that arises out of course readings, especially Rousseau (either a paper on Rousseau or his relationships with other thinkers).
+Two short papers, one Montaigne & one on Descartes or Voltaire One longer paper on a topic that arises out of course readings, especially Rousseau (either a paper on Rousseau or his relationships with other thinkers).